torjc01/DB33/4emeSoldat/speech.md

 [Ils sont restés embarqués jusqu'au 25 octobre, en s'en occupant de "Physical training and sports"; ensuite ils sont débarques vers Bustard Camp] - Canadian Great War project ref:  https://canadiangreatwarproject.com/articles/life_on_salisbury_plain.php

+# Major Alexander Young

+Alexander Young, brother Charles Alexander's father, was a Scotsman, born on the city on Glenmuick, Aberbdeenshire, on Feb 1st 1869, son of James Young and Jane Troup.
+When he wwas 16 years-old he took the courageous decision of embarking to the newe world for a new life leaving his family in Scotland.
+He arrived in Canada in 1885, setting residence in the city of Toronto.
+Six yeaers into his new life, in 1891, he enlists in the Permanent Militia, and joins the ranks of the Royal Canadian Regiment (RCR), ROyal School of Infantry.
+Upon graduation, the new NCO with the rank of Sergeant is sent to his first combat experience, which was also the first time Canada sent a combat contigent to a foreign conflict, the Boer War.
+He was in command of the E Coy, 2nd Special Service Battalion, Royal Canadian Regiment [^1].

+The Coy embarked to South Africa on October 30th 1899, from Quebec City aboard the Allan Line's SS Sardinian.
+There were two stowaways aboard who, after discovery were taken on strength  on the Battalion.
+On the South African campaign he takes part on the operations in Orange Free State between Feb and May 1900: in Paarderberg, Poplar Grove, Driefontein, Hout Nek and Zaud River; aafterwards he took part on the operations in the Transvaal between May and June: actions in Johannesburg(29th May) and Pretoria (4th June).
+The Royal Canadian Regiment represented gallantly Canada

+[^1]: Royal Canadian Regiment